TroyLaPolice/European-Neolithic-Expansion/README.md

-# The European Neolithic Expansion: A Model Revealing Intense Within-Group Mating and Restricted Cultural Transmission
+# Modeling the European Neolithic Expansion: Predominant Within-Group Mating and Limited Cultural Transmission
 *The following document will outline how the **agent-based** simulation code works.
 Text blocks will explain how the different pieces of the code work.
 Aside from the text blocks, **please also note comments within the code blocks** (denoted by //) as these **will provide additional information in-line.***

 #### Notes Accompanying the Manuscript: